insideout/ai/_posts/_archive/2020-01-24-samsung-and-ge-are-on-track-to-solve-the-pain-of-menu-planning.md

 ---
 category: news
 title: "Samsung and GE are on track to solve the pain of menu planning"
 excerpt: "With cameras and object recognition, GE and Samsung are bringing smart kitchen appliances to the US that might actually be useful.
-I spent 15 minutes trying out the newest version of the Samsung Family Hub smart fridge at Samsung's CES booth this year.
-It was just me, the fridge, and version 5.0 of the software that runs the 21-inch touchscreen ..."
+The newest version of Samsung's Family Hub smart refrigerator ..."
-publishedDateTime: 2020-01-24T13:07:00Z
+publishedDateTime: 2020-01-24T15:21:00Z
 webUrl: "https://www.cnet.com/news/samsung-and-ge-are-on-track-to-solve-the-pain-of-menu-planning/"
 ampWebUrl: "https://www.cnet.com/google-amp/news/samsung-and-ge-are-on-track-to-solve-the-pain-of-menu-planning/"
 cdnAmpWebUrl: "https://www-cnet-com.cdn.ampproject.org/c/s/www.cnet.com/google-amp/news/samsung-and-ge-are-on-track-to-solve-the-pain-of-menu-planning/"